Demultiplex Raw Sequences

 # Keeping Unknown Samples

 It's not uncommon that some sequences cannot be demultiplexed due to sequencing errors at the ID location.
-Use --keep-unknown to have Harpy still separate those reads from the original multiplex.
+Use --keep-unknown-samples/-u to have Harpy still separate those reads from the original multiplex.
 Those reads will be labelled _unknown_sample.R*.fq.gz

-# Keep QX and RX tags
+# Keep QX and RX Tags

 Using --qx-rx, you can opt-in to retain the QX:Z (barcode PHRED scores) and RX:Z (nucleotide barcode) tags in the sequence headers.
 These tags aren't used by any subsequent analyses, but may be useful for your own diagnostics.

-# Haplotag Types gzip recommended
+# Haplotagging Types

 • Barcode configuration: 13 + 13